 Having only troubled to look into this so late in life, I’m now wondering whether to celebrate the start of summer (again), regret the imminence of the solstice (light-wise, it’s all downhill from here), or wait a few days to wish you a happy St John’s Day (and maybe even St Peter’s Day a few days after).
 Or maybe I’ll just go back to not thinking about it at all.
 However, being in Cornwall at the time of Golowan probably makes the latter course of action impractical.
 I’m already in danger of extreme fascination with this world of Obby Oss (I’d love to have reproduced Charles Causley’s poem here, but you can find it in his ‘I had a little cat’ collection) and Obby’s connections with Old Penglaze and the Mari Lwyd.
 Not to mention Mirk of Lilleshall and his description of how St John’s Day turned from devotion to gluttony and sin.
 I think I’ll just leave that there.

 [Article expanded and updated, July 2016.
 Updated again in August 2016.
-Remastered version of recording added February 2020, and moved the content from this page to a Collaborations sub-page Thomas Anderson.
+Remastered version of recording added February 2020, and I’ve given the updated song/article its own page here.
 See also this page for more background info.]

 This is a sort of West London blues for the 1980s that probably demands an authentic glo’al stop here and there, but I don’t think I could carry that off, in spite of many years living surrounded by Londoners.
 There again, I don’t think Lily Allen carries it off either, but it doesn’t seem to have harmed her career.